TheThingsNetwork/docs/_content/gateways/troubleshooting/legacy.md

 ### CRC issues

-In the logs of the packet forwarder, you can see statistics regarding CRC checks of the packets received by the gateway:
+In the [logs](#logs), you can see statistics regarding CRC checks of the packets received by the gateway:

 ```
 [...]